HazyResearch/deepdive/examples/spouse/README.md

 ## 0. Preparation
 First of all, make sure that DeepDive has been [installed](http://deepdive.stanford.edu/doc/basics/installation.html).

-Next, DeepDive will store all data- input, intermediate, output, etc- in a relational database;
+Next, DeepDive will store all data—input, intermediate, output, etc.—in a relational database;
 currently, Postgres, Greenplum, and MySQL are supported, however Greenplum or Postgres are strongly recommended.
 To set the location of this database, we need to configure a URL in the `db.url` file, e.g.: